rbaumgar/otelcol-demo-app/OpenTelemetry.md

 ## OpenTelemetry and Jaeger

+**OpenTelemetry** is a collection of tools, APIs, and SDKs.
+Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.

+**Jaeger** is a tool to monitor and troubleshoot transactions in complex distributed systems.

 In the the following diagram I will show you how the flow will be between your application, OpenTelemetry and Jaeger.

 ![Flow)](images/OpenTelemetryCollector.png)